 As the Europeans pushed into the New World, they encountered for the first time shamans, whom they contemptuously labeled “magicians” and “black artists.”
 The shamans’ gods and helping spirits were degraded as false gods, idols, and the devil’s work; their sacred drinks were defamed as witches’ brews.
 An Inquisition report from the colonial period written by D. Pedro Nabarre de Isla (issued on June 29, 1620) notes:

 Even today, the sacred plants of the Indians and/or their active constituents are forbidden throughout the world.
 While the use of peyote, mescaline, psilocybin (the active principle of Mexican magic mushrooms), DMT, et cetera, is in principle exempt from punishment, the possession of or trafficking in these is nevertheless illegal (Körner 1994).
 The drug laws of our time, in other words, are rooted in the spirit of the Catholic Inquisition.
 As long as the sacred plants and substances of the Indians remain illegal, the war against the indigenous peoples of the Americas will not be over.
 Generally speaking, the U.S. “War on Drugs” is a continuation of European colonialism and an instrument for criminalizing the Indians and their spiritual kin.

-This article is an excerpt from The Encyclopedia of Psychoactive Plants: Ethnopharmacology and Its Applications by Christian Rätsch
+This article on shamanic consciousness is an excerpt from The Encyclopedia of Psychoactive Plants: Ethnopharmacology and Its Applications by Christian Rätsch

 © 2010 Park Street Press with permission from the publisher Inner Traditions.